Leaky Gut Syndrome: What Science Says About Intestinal Permeability

-“Leaky gut” has become one of the most discussed — and most misunderstood — topics in gut health.
+"Leaky gut" has become one of the most discussed, and most misunderstood, topics in gut health.
 While the phrase is often used casually online, intestinal permeability is a real, scientifically recognized biological process that plays a central role in digestion, immune regulation, and systemic inflammation.

 In biomedical research, intestinal permeability has been studied for decades in relation to immune activation, metabolic disease, and inflammatory disorders.
 Foundational work has established how gut barrier regulation influences both local and systemic immune signaling (Turner, 2009; Bischoff et al., 2014).
+This article explains what leaky gut actually means, how it differs from normal intestinal permeability, what contributes to gut barrier disruption, and how current science approaches supporting gut barrier function, without fear-based claims or quick-fix promises

 What Is Leaky Gut Syndrome?

 Leaky gut syndrome refers to increased intestinal permeability, a condition in which the tight junctions between intestinal epithelial cells become less regulated.
+Under healthy conditions, the intestinal lining acts as a selective barrier:

 • Nutrients pass through efficiently